Nivedhaviswamani/online-supermarket-management-system/README.md

 - **Java**: Programming language used for implementing the project logic.
 - **SQL**: Database management system used for data storage and retrieval.
-- **Encryption**: Algorithms used for encrypting passwords to ensure security.

 ## Getting Started